The CLAS Alumni Panels are an excellent opportunity for CLAS students to learn about potential careers.

-Check out some of the advice shared by CLAS alumni in the event recaps below:
+Check out some of the advice shared by CLAS alumni:

 The Exploring Political Science panel featured Steve Casey ’74, retired employee from the State of Connecticut’s Department of Information Technology, Rick Forsberg ’77, Vice President and Chief Ethics and Compliance Officer for Kaman Corporation, and Lisa McGuire ’83, Assistant Director of Corporate Partner Relations at the UConn Center for Career Development (previous lobbyist and director of public affairs for the CT Business & Industry Association).
 The panelists chronicled their career paths and provided industry insights.
 Attendees left with valuable information about potential career fields and general career development advice.
 Rick spoke to the benefit of having a liberal arts education, and how his company seeks out these students for their written and verbal communication skills.
 Lisa helped to demystify the concept of networking for students, “volunteering or interning exposes you to a variety of people…and that’s networking.”
 Steve’s words of wisdom included urging students to get involved and to “follow your bliss.”